07:00

 09:10 - 09:40 PDT

-Sŋéqə ʔéʔləŋ (Sngequ House), Room TBD
+Sŋéqə ʔéʔləŋ (Sngequ House), Room 133

-Plenary: Public Health Palliative Care for Track 2 MAID: The irony of eleventh hour approaches.
+Plenary: Public Health Palliative Care for Track 2 MAID: The irony of eleventh hour approaches

 Presented by Dr. Barb Pesut.
 With the extension of medical assistance in dying (MAID) to persons whose natural death is not reasonably foreseeable, the public health approach to palliative care becomes both urgent and paramount.
 Persons seeking a MAID death under Track 2 have illnesses and/or disabilities that puts them at risk for social stigma, poverty, and gaslighting by healthcare professionals.
 Such experiences can make it difficult for them to seek supportive care and eleventh hour attempts to relieve their suffering after a decision for MAID is notoriously difficult.
 In this presentation I will describe innovative approaches to extending palliative care to these persons who are not on a dying trajectory.